If you've gone for the real deal this year, setting up a Christmas tree properly is key to a stunning display that will last all season.

 How to keep your tree safe for kids and pets

-Make sure your tree is stable to avoid is getting knocked over by boisterous toddlers/puppies/kittens.
-All decoration should be hung as close to the trunk as possible; avoid hanging anything too close to the tips of the branches as they may slide off or be pulled off by curious pets/children.
+All Christmas tree decorations should be hung as close to the trunk as possible; avoid hanging anything too close to the tips of the branches as they may slide off or be pulled off by curious pets/children.